lucasnewman/e2-tts-mlx/README.md

 )
 ```

-Note the model size specified above (from the paper) is very large.
-See `train_example.py` for a more practical-sized model you can train on your local device.
+See `train_example.py` for an example of single-device training.

 ## Appreciation